 As a Software Engineering Intern, I worked in Mobile Social System team led by Dr. Hao Wang.
 By working with experience Backend and Front-end developers, I was trained as a mobile system developer.
 Back to 2009, before Android OS and iOS dominating mobile OS, with the vision of Nokia as a leader in mobile business, we were the early explorers of mobile technologies in social contexts.
 I worked with other developers and built a conference and office meeting system using Wi-Fi-based indoor positioning technology to support meeting people offline and social networking online.Projects

-I am developing this concept called "Ephemeral Sociality" based on a fact that even though we form persistent relationships with others, the social interactions between are still transient and ephemeral.
+In my dissertation I am developing this concept called "Ephemeral Sociality" based on a fact that even though we form persistent relationships with others, the social interactions between are still transient and ephemeral.
 In another word, the network consists of fleeting and transient, yet iterative social relations; of ephemeral but intense interaction.
 Being ephemeral means the achieve-like posting and sharing behaviors in most social system would raise questions when people would like to share not persistent interactions.
 For example, we see Snapchat as a system that regulates a norm of ephemerality that other system does not.
 The goal of developing this topic is to probe the temporal domain of social interactions and self-disclosure in social systems and let the designers rethink the persistency and ephemerality of digital systems.
-One former related work is "Ephemeral Social Network" where we looked at the importance of ephemeral physical co-location and encounters in networking, but we did not explore the system-level ephemerality.
 More reading of my work on digital ephermality can be found here at my Medium

 J2.
 Alvin Chin, Bin Xu, Hao Wang, Lele Chang.
 Connecting People Through Physical Proximity and Physical Resources at a Conference.
 ACM Transactions on Intelligent Systems and Technology 4, 3, Article 50 (July 2013).